By Tommy Hough

 Yes, presenting photos of this disturbed young man as some kind of an action figure for the insanely armed is irresponsible, and even NBC couldn't pass up the photo of Cho Seung-Hui with his arms outstretched from the camera with a firearm in each hand, striking what may be a sadly iconic pose of a deranged man convinced the best way to live beyond his years is by inflicting tragedy and destroying lives.
 Unfortunately, with good journalism comes yellow journalism.
 It's a tradition dating back to William Randolph Hearst ("I'll give them a war.") in 1898, or D.C. area newspapers advertising a garden party-like gathering to watch the first Battle of Bull Run in the opening days of the Civil War in 1861.

 Tackiness and lack of shame used to be measured in the amount of time it took for a tragedy to become a sensational TV movie or runny paperback at K-Mart, but now you can just turn on Nancy Grace or Geraldo or Maury Povich for your daily lack of shame.
 The problem is, somebody keeps watching this junk and keeping them in business.

 Here's a harder question.
 Do we need a death penalty in this country as long as people have access to firearms and are willing to commit crimes with them?
 I don't like the death penalty and I don't care much for guns, but you can't have ready access to guns in this country without having some kind of deterrent to using them.

-The problem is – the death penalty isn't used as a deterrent today, it's used as retribution, and when's the last time a guy committing a crime with a gun thought, or even cared, if he was going to be caught?
+The problem is – the death penalty isn't used as a deterrent today.
+It's used as retribution.
+And when's the last time someone committing a crime with a gun thought, or cared, they might be caught?
 Certainly not Cho Seung-Hui.
-Surely it was the last thing that crossed his mind even as his slaughter ended and he moved to take his own life.
+Surely it was the last thing that crossed his mind even as his murders ended and he moved to take his own life.